belle2/basf2/online_book/basf2/introduction.rst

      Generally speaking, the heavy data processing tasks are done in C++.
      This is because of the performance.
-     Python is used as a userfriendly and readable language for configuration.
+     Python is used as a user-friendly and readable language for configuration.

      .. note::